carefree0910/carefree-drawboard/README.md

 And you should see your app running at http://localhost:5123.
 Now you can play with the generated `app.py` file and see warm reload (yeah, not hot enough because we rely on the `reload` provided by `uvicorn` 🤣).

-> Notice that the generated template implements a Gaussian Blur plugin, which requires an image to pop up.
+> Notice that the generated template implements a `GaussianBlur` plugin, which requires an image to pop up.
 You can upload an image either by dropping on directly to the drawboard 🎨, or by clicking the `Plus` button at the top right corner and select `Upload Image`.

 [Demo Video](https://user-images.githubusercontent.com/15677328/232184463-627c2cd7-728a-49ce-93c6-7c878edc27b9.mp4)